ashroaban003/Bug-Localization_Mocktail/README.md

 # 🐞 Bug Localizer Tool

-**Bug Localizer** is a tool designed to help software developers pinpoint and fix bugs in Java source code repositories using deep learning techniques.
-This tool processes bug reports and extracts features from Abstract Syntax Trees (ASTs) and Control Flow Graphs (CFGs) to train a model that accurately predicts bug locations.
+**Bug Localizer** is a tool designed to help software developers to find buggy files based on the bug reported in Java source code repositories using deep learning techniques.
+This tool processes bug reports and extracts features from Abstract Syntax Trees (ASTs) and Control Flow Graphs (CFGs) to train a model that accurately predicts bug files.

 ## ✨ Features